-\$HOME/public_html Default document root directory for users' websites apachectl (Red Hat) httpd (Red Hat) Manage the Apache webserver apache2ctl (Debian)
+\$HOME/public html Default document root directory for users' websites

 Web content must be readable by the user/group the Apache process runs as.
 For security reasons, it should be owned and writable by the superuser or the webmaster user/group (usually www-data), not the Apache user/group.